insen/blog/_posts/2018-10-31-Git-Merge-Across-Repos.md

 And the explorative work has way more volume than actual production work.
 So to cleanly enforce separation of code, there are two repositories -

 - Repo Prod - The production code repository.
-    -   This is all code that will be go to production at some point.
-All code is production quality, tests, CI/CD pipelines etc, but not all of them are in the _'master'_, or _'source of truth'_ branch.
+    -   This is code that will go to production at some point.
+All code here has to be of production quality, with tests, automated CI/CD pipelines etc. Not all of them, however, are in the _'master'_, or _'source of truth'_ branch.

 - Repo ConDev - The concept development repository.
     - Again lots of branches, with master, and feature branches, and spikes, and prospective candidates for production, and abandoned work and so on.
 As the name indicates, it is for concept development.